Jayfeather1024/DensePure/README.md

 bash densepure_imagenet.sh [sigma] [steps] [reverse_seed] # For ImageNet
 ```

 Note: `sigma` is the noise level of randomized smoothing. `steps` is the parameter for fast sampling steps in Section 5.2 and it must be larger than one and smaller than the total reverse steps. `reverse_seed` is a parameter which control majority vote process in Section 5.2.
 For example, you need to run `densepure_cifar10.sh` 10 times with 10 different `reverse_seed` to finish 10 majority vote numbers experiments.
 After running above scripts under one `reverse_seed`, you will gain a `.npy` file that contains labels of 100000 (for CIFAR-10) randomized smoothing sampling times.
-If you want to obtain the final results of 10 majority vote numbers, you need to run the following scripts in results:
+If you want to obtain the final results of 10 majority vote numbers, you need to run the following scripts in `results` directory:
 ```
+cd results
+bash merge_cifar10.sh [sigma] [steps] [majority_vote_numbers] # For CIFAR-10
+bash merge_imagenet.sh [sigma] [steps] [majority_vote_numbers] # For ImageNet
 ```

 ## License